Sibusiso-Gumede/ci-cd-pipeline-scripts/README.md

-# ci-cd-pipeline-scripts
+# CI/CD Pipeline
-A collection of automation scripts that can be integrated into a deployment pipeline and scheduled for execution on a production server.
+Automation scripts that can be integrated into a deployment pipeline and scheduled for execution on a production server.

+## Target Deployment OS:
+- Linux